codingseb/ExpressionEvaluator/README.md

 ## On the fly variables and functions evaluation
 In addition to custom variables, you can add variables and/or functions with on the fly evaluation.
 2 C# events are provided that are fired when variables or functions are not fund as standard ones in evaluation time.
+Can be use to define or redefine on object instance methods or properties.

 ```C#
 ExpressionEvaluator evaluator = new ExpressionEvaluator();